afloresv/Tutorial-GraphDB/README.md

 1. Implement the following query: “Papers written by Peter Smith”.
 Use the Sparksee API and Neo4j API.
 2. Implement the following queries using the Graphium API3:
-	1. "Papers written by Peter Smith"
+	1. "_Papers written by Peter Smith_"
-	2. "Papers cited by a paper written by Peter Smith that have at most 20 cites"
+	2. "_Papers cited by a paper written by Peter Smith that have at most 20 cites_"
-	3. "Papers cited by a paper written by Peter Smith or cited by papers cited by a paper written by Peter Smith"
+	3. "_Papers cited by a paper written by Peter Smith or cited by papers cited by a paper written by Peter Smith_"
-	4. "Number of papers cited by a paper written by Peter Smith or cited by papers cited by a paper written by Peter Smith"
+	4. "_Number of papers cited by a paper written by Peter Smith or cited by papers cited by a paper written by Peter Smith_"
-	5. "Number of papers cited by a paper written by Peter Smith or cited by papers cited by a paper written by Peter Smith, and have been published in ESWC"
+	5. "_Number of papers cited by a paper written by Peter Smith or cited by papers cited by a paper written by Peter Smith, and have been published in ESWC_"
-	6. "Number of papers cited by a paper written by Peter Smith or cited by papers cited by a paper written by Peter Smith, have been published in ESWC and have at most 4 co-authors"
+	6. "_Number of papers cited by a paper written by Peter Smith or cited by papers cited by a paper written by Peter Smith, have been published in ESWC and have at most 4 co-authors_"
-3. Implement graph invariants using the Graphium API
+3. Implement graph invariants using the Graphium API:
-	1. Number of nodes/vertices in the graph
+	1. Number of nodes/vertices in the graph.
-	2. Graph Density
+	2. Graph Density.